 Previous research projects have included:

-Applications are welcomed from those wishing to study towards a PhD and can be made online.
-These should include a description of the proposed research topic, which can be discussed prior to submission of the application.
+Applications are welcomed from those wishing to study towards a PhD and can be via the online application system.
+Applicants should include a description of the proposed research topic, which can be discussed prior to submission of the application.
 It may be beneficial (in terms of available resource) for proposed PhD study to be aligned with the topic of a current research project.
-Please have a look at the web pages for the Sustainable Thermal Energy Technology research group for some background into the sorts of thing in which we are interested.
+Please have a look at the web pages for the Sustainable Thermal Energy Technologies research group for some background into the sorts of thing in which we are interested.

 Some examples of general areas for PhD research topics: